Bootstrap based uncertainty bands for prediction in functional kriging: Functional kriging with external drift (FKED)

 where $\epsilon_{s_i}(t)$ represents the residual spatial functional process $\{\epsilon_{s}(t), t \in T, s \in D \}$ at site $s_i$.
 The drift term can be expressed in terms of a set of scalar and functional covariates:

 where $\alpha(t)$ is a functional intercept, $C_{p,i}$ is the $p^{th}$ scalar covariate at site $s_i$, $X_{q,i}$ is the $q^{th}$ functional covariate at site $s_i$ and $\gamma_p(t)$ and $\beta_{q}(t)$ are the covariate functional coefficients.
 Model~(\ref{drift}) parameters can be estimated by means of a generalized additive model (GAM) representation using the R package \texttt{mgcv} (see \cite{IgnaccoloSERRA}, \cite{wood2006} and \cite{mgcvR} for details).
+The generalized additive model representation of Model (\ref{concurrent}) can be re-expressed as a mixed effects model \citep{Robinson1991, Speed1991} whose parameters are estimated using REstricted Maximum Likelihood (REML) \citep{wood2011} under the assumption of Gaussianity for $\epsilon_{s_i}(t)$ with a longitudinal point of view.

-To take into account the spatial correlation between functional observations when estimating the drift term, we propose an iterative algorithm that considers the term $\epsilon_{s_i}(t)$ as a functional random intercept (i.e. a location specific smooth residual) with a given covariance structure \citep{FAMM}.
+To take into account the spatial correlation between functional observations when estimating the drift term, we propose an iterative algorithm that considers the term $\epsilon_{s_i}(t)$ as a functional random intercept (i.e. a location specific smooth residual) with a given covariance structure, similarly to \cite{FAMM}.
 An iterative algorithm is also proposed in \cite{Menafoglio2013} to estimate drift coefficients for scalar covariates in universal kriging, as well as in \cite{IgnaccoloCollocation} to take into account the heteroskedasticity of functional residuals.
 The algorithm can be summarized as follows: \begin{enumerate} \item Fit a standard functional concurrent linear model; estimate the drift term $\mu_{s_i}(t)$ following Model~(\ref{drift}) assuming independent functional observations and obtain the functional residuals $e_{s_i}(t)=Y_{s_i}(t)-\hat{\mu}_{s_i}(t)$ .